Dialectical Behavior Therapy (DBT) teaches patients that achieving two conflicting goals is possible.

 When it comes to drug rehab, different people don’t respond to the same treatment plan similarly.
 That’s why rehab facilities utilize various evidence-based therapies with their patients.
 These therapies focus on using techniques proven effective and backed up by research.

-Medical and mental health experts rely on evidence-based practices (EBP) more than ever for treating drug addiction as well as other psychological issues.
+More than ever, medical and mental health experts rely on evidence-based practices (EBP) for treating drug addiction and other psychological issues.

 Many benefits are associated with getting DBT.
 It helps people understand and connect with their deepest emotions.
 It also enables recovering addicts to learn more about their triggers and relapse causes.

 Read on to find out more about dialectical behavior therapy.